 From its humble beginnings, nested in the Cardiac Clinic in the 1960’s, the Division of Pulmonology has grown into a cutting edge clinically-orientated service at the forefront of internationally competitive research and academic leadership.
-There are five full time consultants Professor Keertan Dheda, Associate Professor Gill Ainslie, Dr. Richard Raine, Dr. Greg Calligaro and Dr. Greg Symons.
+There are five full time consultants Professor Keertan Dheda, Professor Richard van Zyl-Smit, Associate Professor Greg Calligaro, Dr Rubeshan Perumal, Dr. Richard Raine, and Dr. Greg Symons.

 Members of the Division regularly publish in internationally recognised journals such as The Lancet, New England Journal of Medicine, PLoS Medicine, the American Journal of Respiratory and Critical Care Medicine, Thorax, and the European Respiratory Journal, amongst others.

-Academically, the Division is internationally competitive and has among its ranks several NRF rated scientists, and with its members serving on several editorial boards, including AJRCCM, Thorax, European Respiratory Journal, Lancet Respiratory Medicine , PLoS ONE, and Scientific Reports (Nature Group of Journals), but to name few.
+Academically, the Division is internationally competitive and has among its ranks several NRF rated scientists (Prof Dheda and Emeritus Professor Bateman are A-rated), and with its members serving on several editorial boards, including AJRCCM, Thorax, European Respiratory Journal, Lancet Respiratory Medicine, but to name few.
 Members of the Division have been the recipients of several prestigious awards and sit on national and international academic bodies in their respective fields of interest.
 Several members of the Division serve on international and national guideline and advisory committees.

-Clinical services provided by the Division include enbobronchial ultrasound-guided biopsy (EBUS TBNA), bronchial thermoplasticity, medical thoracotomy, exercise physiology, sleep medicine, a comprehensive suite of pulmonary function tests, allergology services (Professor Paul Potter), occupational health services (Professor Rodney Ehrlich), intensive care (respiratory ICU), and a comprehensive suite of pulmonary care clinics (airways disease, interstitial lung disease, pulmonary vascular disease, pleural disease, and cystic fibrosis).
+Clinical services provided by the Division include enbobronchial ultrasound-guided biopsy (EBUS TBNA), bronchial thermoplasticity, medical thoracotomy, exercise physiology, sleep medicine, a comprehensive suite of pulmonary function tests, allergology services (Professor Jonny Peter), occupational health services (Dr Shahieda Adams), intensive care (all the pulmonologists provide services to the Division of Critical Care), and a comprehensive suite of pulmonary care clinics (airways disease, interstitial lung disease, pulmonary vascular disease, pleural disease, and cystic fibrosis).
 The Division also provides general medical services within the hospital and takes part in the general medical intake and on-call rota.

 UCT Lung Institiute

-The UCT Lung Institute (Pty) Ltd, is allied to, and an extension of the Division which houses four major research units led by consultants, all of whom are substantial or honorary consultants with the Division.
+The UCT Lung Institute , is allied to, and an extension of the Division which houses five major research units led by consultants, all of whom are substantial or honorary consultants with the Division.
 The UCT Lung Institute also houses the headquarters of the South African Thoracic Society.

 Outreach is provided to a host of hospital and clinics in the greater Cape Town area.
 These include: